MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 #### If you are a server admin

-Use `/config arguments:reactionroles <group> dmnotification false` to disable notifications for a group.
+Use `/config reaction-roles <group> [dm-notification: false]` to disable notifications for a group.

-{% hint style="warning" %}
-If a message has multiple groups, notifications will still be sent, providing at least one of the other groups has notifications enabled
-{% endhint %}
+Doing this will only configure that specific group, so if there are multiple groups in the message, make sure to configure all of them to your liking.

-#### If you are an user
+#### If you are a user

-You can disable all reaction role notifications in every server with `/userconfig arguments: reactionrolenotifications false` for your account.
-This will take precedence over server settings regardless.
+You can disable all reaction role notifications in every server with `/userconfig settings [reaction-role-notifications: false]` for your account.
+This will overwrite server settings regardless.

 You can re-enable both at any time replacing `false` with `true`.